6 min read •

 “Listen” beyond what someone’s words are saying.
 Sometimes the most helpful messages are communicated through eye contact (or lack thereof), body language, or other non-verbal cues.
 This may be challenging via video conference (and impossible over the phone), but to the extent, you can understand what is motivating a family, it will help you build trust and respect.

 Be a resource.

 Education and the way subjects are being taught have changed a lot since most parents have been in school!
 Having a child with a disability is also sometimes a new experience – and potentially, if the family comes from a different cultural background, disability may not be well-understood.

 It helps to find out where families have gaps in knowledge and work to build knowledge in those areas so everyone is on the same page.
 That may mean connecting a parent to wrap-around supports or even just avoiding jargon and explaining education terms.
 It may also mean spending some time with families explaining how the material is being relayed to their child so they can help with homework.
 Imagine how frustrating it is to sincerely want to assist your children and not know-how.
 Even though it is late in the year, you might try offering a video/virtual walkthrough of the remaining coursework and then making yourself available for questions.

 Let’s make sure to recognize everyone’s wins this year – from students to their families!
-Turn a zoom call into congratulations to parents for a job well done.
-Call parents when their children have gains and be specific in your feedback.
-Not only will it help build the relationship with families, but it also goes a long way toward building trust with your students as well.
+Turn a Zoom call into congratulations to parents for a job well done.
+Call parents when their children have gains, and be specific in your feedback.
+Not only will it help build relationship with families, but it also goes a long way toward building trust with your students as well.